 Fox, A. E., Prue, K. E., & Kyonka, E. G. E. (2016).
 What is timed in a fixed-interval temporal bisection task?
 Learning & Behavior, 44, 366-377.

 Daniels, C. W., Fox, A. E., Kyonka, E. G. E., & Sanabria, F. (2015).
 Biasing temporal judgments in rats, pigeons, and humans.
 International Journal of Comparative Psychology, 28, 1-18.

 Fox, A. E., & Belding, D. L. (2015).
 Reducing pawing in horses using positive reinforcement.
 Journal of Applied Behavior Analysis, 48, 936-940.
 (This research was featured in The Horse magazine and in EQUUS magazine.)

 Fox, A. E., & Kyonka, E. G. E. (2015).
 Timing in response-initiated fixed intervals.
 Journal of the Experimental Analysis of Behavior, 103, 375-392.

-Licata, J. J., Briggs, R., Singha, D., DeCoteau, W. E., & Fox, A. E. (2016, May).
-Timing in the VPA rat model of autism spectrum disorder: A pilot study.
-Poster presented at the meeting of the Association for Behavior Analysis International, Chicago, IL.
+Nicholson, A. M., Visser, E. J., DeCoteau, W. E., & Fox, A. E. (2017, October).
+Timing and impulsive choice in a rat model of autism spectrum disorder.
+Poster presented at the annual meeting of the Berkshire Association for Behavior Analysis and Therapy, Amherst, MA.

 Regularly Taught Courses: